2022 FIFA World Cup qualification (AFC): Fourth round

 The two third-placed teams in each group from the third round played against each other in a single match to determine which team advanced to the inter-confederation play-offs.

-The match was played in Doha, Qatar on 7 June 2022.
+The match was played in Qatar (host country of the World Cup) on 7 June 2022.

 Inter-confederation play-off

-The inter-confederation play-off was determined by a draw held on 26 November 2021.
-The AFC fourth round winners was drawn against the fifth-placed team from CONMEBOL.
-The play-off was played as a single match in Qatar on 13 June 2022.
+The inter-confederation play-offs was determined by a draw held on 26 November 2021.
+The AFC fourth round winners was drawn against the fifth-placed team from CONMEBOL qualification.
+The play-off was played also as a single match in Qatar on 13 June 2022.

 Qualified teams

 The following six teams from AFC qualified for the final tournament.